Isoflurane

-Isoflurane, sold under the brand name Forane among others, is a general anesthetic.
-It can be used to start or maintain anesthesia; however, other medications are often used to start anesthesia rather than isoflurane, due to airway irritation with isoflurane.
-Isoflurane is given via inhalation.
+Isoflurane, sold under the brand name Forane among others, is a halogenated ether used as a general anesthetic.
+It can be used to start or maintain anesthesia; however, other medications are often used to start anesthesia, due to airway irritation with isoflurane.
+Isoflurane is a inhalational anesthetic given via inhalation.

-Side effects of isoflurane include a decreased ability to breathe (respiratory depression), low blood pressure, and an irregular heartbeat.
-Serious side effects can include malignant hyperthermia or high blood potassium.
-It should not be used in patients with a history of malignant hyperthermia in either themselves or their family members.
-It is unknown if its use during pregnancy is safe for the fetus, but use during a cesarean section appears to be safe.
-Isoflurane is a halogenated ether.

 Isoflurane was approved for medical use in the United States in 1979.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

+Isoflurane is indicated for induction and maintenance of general anesthesia.

 Isoflurane is always administered in conjunction with air or pure oxygen.
 Often, nitrous oxide is also used.
 Although its physical properties imply that anaesthesia can be induced more rapidly than with halothane, its pungency can irritate the respiratory system, negating any possible advantage conferred by its physical properties.
 Thus, it is mostly used in general anesthesia as a maintenance agent after induction of general anesthesia with an intravenous agent such as thiopentone or propofol.